devops329/devops/instruction/playwright/playwright.md

 });
 ```

-This test navigates to the Playwright website and checks to make sure the resulting page has the title `Playwright`.
-You can run the tests from your project directory with the following console command.
+This test navigates to the Playwright website and asserts that the page title contains "Playwright".
+Run the tests from your project directory:

 ```sh
 npm test